safdar-azeem/commit-master/README.md

 pnpm add --global commit-master
 ```

-One global installation exposes all five commands: `autocommit`, `commitspan`, `gitpaths`, `gitbundle`, and `gitstash`.
+One global installation exposes all five commands: `gitauto`, `gitspan`, `gitpaths`, `gitbundle`, and `gitstash`.
 Node.js 18.18 or newer and Git are required; no package manager is required at runtime.

 ## Visual Studio Code Extension

 If you prefer to use this workflow inside Visual Studio Code, install the [Auto Commit Master extension](https://marketplace.visualstudio.com/items?itemName=SafdarAzeem.auto-commit-master) from the Visual Studio Marketplace.

-The extension provides the Visual Studio Code experience, while this package provides the `autocommit`, `commitspan`, `gitpaths`, `gitbundle`, and `gitstash` terminal commands.
+The extension provides the Visual Studio Code experience, while this package provides the `gitauto`, `gitspan`, `gitpaths`, `gitbundle`, and `gitstash` terminal commands.

 ## How to Use